RatterScanner/CDN/README.md

 1. `./run_tests.sh`
 ### Build and launch:
 1. `docker compose up --build`

+# How to contribute
+Please read: Do not contribute just yet.
+As I am still setting up the base for this project.
+Afterwards contributions are greatly appreciated! :D

+If you have a suggestion that would make this better.
+Open a [github issue](https://github.com/RatterScanner/CDN/issues/new), or let us know in our [Discord server](https://discord.gg/ratterscanner).

+Feel like solving some issue's or adding a new feature yourself?
+Great!
+We appreciate the help.

+1. Fork the Project.
+1. Create your feature branch
+1. Commit your changes to the newly created feature branch
+1. Push to the branch
+1. Open a pull request

 # CI/CD pipeline
 - Merge's or commits should trigger an update of the currently used CDN.